faucetsdn/daq/docs/switcher.md

 Doing this causes the `LOCAL_IP` and `SWITCH_IP` env variables to be set in test containers.
 See `misc/test_ping` for an example of how to use them.

 If `ext_ctrl` is defined, then this will enable access to the actual physical switch.
-If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container to masquerade as a switch (just responds to a ping, no actual switch functionality).
+If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container, defined by `Dockerfile.switch`, to masquerade as the switch for unit testing.

 ## Test Run
 This is a sample test run while using a simulated docker switch container